 Contractual Agreements: Shippers often engage in contracts with carriers for transportation services.
 Understanding the Carmack Amendment enables shippers to draft more comprehensive and effective contracts, ensuring alignment with the law's liability provisions and establishing clear guidelines for recourse in case of mishaps.

-Five things a shipper should know about the Carmack Amendment:
+Five things shippers need to know about the Carmack Amendment:

 List of Services